jfuruness/lib_assistant/README.md

         * Either by dragging (could use toes?)
 Or by options of text box?

+    * Should be able to remove old numbers in the text

     * More specific actions
         * Go straight to 3500